myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 - In the PivotTable Fields pane, drag "Product Category" to the Rows field.
 - Notice the four different "PivotTable Fields" on the right.
--

 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/PivotTables/assets/images/DataSet_1_Step_3.0.png" width="800" />
 <h4 style="color:#B5E853; text-transform:uppercase; margin: 0.5em 0 0;">"Product Category" to Rows.</h4>
 </div>

-- The Rows field populates the rows in your PivotTable, the Columns field populates the columns in your PivotTable, and the Values field populates the intersection of the rows and columns in interior of your PivotTable.
+- The Rows field populates the rows in your PivotTable, the Columns field populates the columns in your PivotTable, and the Values field populates the intersection of the rows and columns in the interior of your PivotTable.
-- The Filters field can be used to narrow down the scope of the data included in your PivotTable, by a particular attribute from your original dataset (i.e. only include a certain region).
+- The Filters field can be used to narrow down the scope of the data included in your PivotTable by a particular attribute from your original dataset (i.e. only include a certain region).

 <br/>